 8.1 As with all aspects of Health and Safety at Work, the PVC/Director of each Faculty/Directorate is responsible for ensuring that the Policy is observed and all members of the University community have a responsibility to comply.

 8.2 The University expects smokers to respect these measures and comply with the Policy and the Health Act 2006.
 Employees who do not comply with this Policy will be reminded about the serious consequences of their actions (including criminal prosecution) and, if needed, will be offered support through Occupational Health.
 Continued failure to comply will result in disciplinary action, using the agreed procedures.

-8.3 If a member of staff is aware that another person is not adhering to the Policy then they should draw it to the attention of their immediate line manager.
+8.4 If an employee is aware that another person is not adhering to the Policy then they should draw it to the attention of their immediate line manager.

 8.5 Day-to-day enforcement of the Policy, regarding people smoking in locations where they shouldn’t smoke is the responsibility of ALL members of staff.
 When necessary and requested, they will be supported by the University Security Service.

 9.1 The Policy will be reviewed every 12 months.

 9.2 Trade unions and health and safety representatives will be consulted in good time about any proposed changes.